xrettle/WFGY/TensionUniverse/BlackHole/Q010_smooth_4d_poincare_conjecture.md

 Definability monotonicity:

 * For the definability gap defined later, we require that along a refinement path for a fixed manifold, definability cannot worsen.
-  Intuitively: encoding a manifold “with more work” should not freely erase previously defined smooth data.
+Intuitively, encoding a manifold with more work should not freely erase previously defined smooth data.

 These conditions guarantee that: